iglebov/ldtp2/README.rst

 Then build and install.

-  $ python setup.py build
+  $ python3 setup.py build

-  $ sudo python setup.py install
+  $ sudo python3 setup.py install

 Note: If your GNOME version is less than or equal to 2.24, then use LDTPv1 (1.7.x)